bmitchell21/ai-image-classification/README.md

+# Note this application is for fun and development purposes ***only***

-ai-image-classification
+# ai-image-classification

 This repo contains the code to build an image classification app powered by AI.
 The application has been built to run using Docker locally or EKS in AWS.
 The application also uses Python, PyTorch, Flask, and ResNet.

-Prerequisites for a local run:
+## Prerequisites for a local run:
-Python
+- Python
-Pip
+- Pip
-Docker
+- Docker
-Github account
+- GitHub account
-Basic understanding of git
+- Basic understanding of git

-Prerequisities for a deployment to EKS:
+## Prerequisities for a deployment to EKS:
-AWS account
+- AWS account
-AWS CLI
+- AWS CLI
-Terraform Cloud account with an organization
+- Terraform Cloud account with an organization
-Github account
+- GitHub account
-Python
+- Python
-Pip
+- Pip
-Docker
+- Docker
-Basic understanding of git and Terraform
+- Basic understanding of git and Terraform

-To use this application locally without deploying to EKS, follow the steps below:
+## To use this application locally without deploying to EKS, follow the steps below:

 1. Clone this repo